-We have demonstrated that Kolmogorov--Arnold Networks offer a powerful and interpretable alternative to traditional machine learning approaches for predicting key thermoelectric properties, such as the Seebeck coefficient and electronic band gap.
-By leveraging their functional decomposition architecture, KANs are capable not only of delivering predictive performance comparable to standard multilayer perceptrons, but also of providing symbolic surrogates that reveal the structure–property relationships embedded in the data.
+We have demonstrated that Kolmogorov--Arnold Networks (KANs) offer a powerful and interpretable alternative to traditional machine learning approaches for predicting key thermoelectric properties, such as the Seebeck coefficient and electronic band gap.
+By leveraging their functional decomposition architecture, KANs deliver predictive performance comparable to standard multilayer perceptrons while providing symbolic surrogates that reveal the underlying structure–property relationships encoded in the data.

 Our comparative analysis shows that KANs maintain high accuracy across both electronic and transport properties, despite their increased computational demands.
 The symbolic extraction pipeline enabled us to identify the most influential descriptors, prune redundant connections, and reconstruct compact analytical expressions that qualitatively align with known physical mechanisms.
-In particular, we highlighted how specific combinations of input features shape the model output through interpretable hidden activations, offering insights that are otherwise inaccessible in conventional black-box networks.
+In particular, we highlighted how specific combinations of input features shape model outputs through interpretable hidden activations, offering insights that are otherwise inaccessible in conventional black-box networks.